seralexeev/sqlc-typescript/README.md

 A super lightweight TypeScript types generator that respects your laziness and love for raw SQL.

 Zero runtime dependencies, just types.
-This is just a super thin wrapper around [sqlc](https://sqlc.dev/) and a file generator - all the real magic is in sqlc.
+This is just a super thin wrapper around [sqlc](https://sqlc.dev/) and a file generator - all the real magic is in **sqlc**.
 It just makes it more convenient to use in TypeScript projects.

 ## 🏃 TLDR